 Men and women are living longer, enjoying energetic and active lifestyles well into their 80s and 90s.
 Study after study confirms eating well and being active can make a dramatic difference in the quality of life for older adults.

 You are never too old to enjoy the benefits of improved nutrition and fitness.
-With nutrient-rich foods and activities with friends, you can feel an immediate difference in your strength, energy levels and enjoyment of life.
+With nutrient-rich foods and activities with friends, you can feel an immediate difference in your energy levels and enjoyment of life.
 In fact, as we get older, our food and activity choices become even more important to our health.

 Retired people on limited incomes may have trouble buying enough nutrient-rich foods to meet all their nutritional needs.
-If this is a problem for you or someone you love, explore the options for senior meal sites, meals-on-wheels or supplemental nutrition assistance programs in your community.
+If this is a problem for you or someone you love, explore the options for senior meal sites, Meals on Wheels or supplemental nutrition assistance programs in your community.

 Enjoy the Power of Protein

 People of all ages need protein for strong, healthy bodies.
 Some older adults do not get the protein they need to maintain muscle mass, fight infection and recover from an accident or surgery.
-Chewing protein foods such as meat or chicken also can be a problem for some older adults.
+Chewing protein foods such as meat also can be a problem for some older adults.
 Here are a few tasty tips to pump up your protein intake, without upsetting your food budget or energy balance.

 - Enjoy More Beans.
 Add canned beans to salads, soups, rice dishes and casseroles.